mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

   Capacity map[QualifiedName]DeviceCapacity `json:"capacity,omitempty"`

   // SharedCapacityConsumed defines a list of references to
-  // shared capacities defined in the same ResourceSlice.
-Each
+  // shared capacities defined in shared pools in the same
-  // of the references points to a named shared capacity and
+  // ResourceSlice.
+Each of the references points to a named
-  // includes the quantity of that capacity that the devices
+  // shared capacity and includes the quantity of that capacity
-  // needs.
+  // that the devices needs.
   //
   // During allocation, a device can only be allocated if
   // sufficient shared capacity is available to meet the